 PetrolBlog has created a set of boundaries by allowing a maximum of ten cars, each with a budget of £30,000.
 This presents quite a challenge in itself because it opens up so many doors on what you can have and also what you can’t have.

-My obscure taste in cars usually has me tweeting for the underdogs, mainly the Ssangyong Korando and Perodua Myvi, but for my Dream Barn I’ve omitted them.
-So in no particular order, here is my top ten and the reasons why I’ve included them.
+My obscure taste in cars usually has me tweeting for the underdogs, mainly the Ssangyong Korando and Perodua Myvi, but for my Dream Barn, I’ve omitted them.
+So in no particular order, here are my top ten cars and the reasons why I’ve included them.